zenml-io/blog.zenml.io/_posts/2022-05-24-zenml-mlops-framework.md

   path: /assets/posts/zenml-framework/zenml-framework.gif
 ---

-The journey that machine learning projects embark on from inception until the moment our machine learning models are continuously trained and deployed to production with the desired quality and performance characteristics is a long and perilous one.
-Without proper planning and guidance, too many projects fail to reach their full potential and end up in drift limbo, or they accrue an unmanageable amount of technical debt and complexity along the way which makes them nearly impossible to maintain and evolve in the long run.
+The paths that machine learning projects take on their way to production are long and perilous.
+Too many projects fail to reach their full potential and end up in drift limbo, or they accrue technical debt and complexity to the point where they become nearly impossible to maintain and evolve.

 <iframe src="https://giphy.com/embed/Yq2SKEsscV85lPRJdu" width="480" height="360" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p>Somewhere on the way to production ML (<a href="https://giphy.com/gifs/Yq2SKEsscV85lPRJdu">via GIPHY</a>)</p>